kowabunga-cloud/kobra/README.md

     version: string                   # optional, 'latest' if unspecified
   helmfile:                           # optional
     version: string                   # optional, 'latest' if unspecified
+  ansible:                            # optional
+    version: string                   # optional, 'latest' if unspecified
+    packages:                         # optional, list of extra Python packages from PyPI to be added to toolchain
+      freename: version               # key/value tuple with key being PyPI package name
+                                      # and value being package version (use 'latest' if unpinned).
 ```

 ## Secrets Management